Overdraft Fees Frequently Asked Questions

 What options are there for managing overdraft fees?

 No Fee Checking: Beacon's Budget Checking Account offers no overdraft fees or non-sufficient fund fees.
-To learn more about Beacon Budget Checking, click here (LINK).
+To learn more about Beacon Budget Checking, click here.To learn more about Beacon Budget Checking, click here.

 Transfer from Savings: You can designate a backup savings account to automatically cover overdrafts from your checking account.

 Overdraft Privilege Program: With all Beacon Checking accounts, except for the Budget Checking, you may be eligible to opt in to the Overdraft Privilege program.
 When your account overdrafts, the funds are paid, but there is an overdraft fee associated with each overdraft.
 The overdraft fee under this program is often less than a vendor would charge you for an overdrafted check or payment.
-For more information on the Overdraft Privilege Program, click here (LINK).
+For more information on the Overdraft Privilege Program, click here.

 How does an overdraft-free checking, like Beacon's Budget Checking, work?